Nycto/PicoModal/README.md

 * __modalClass__: A class to attach to the main modal element
 * __overlayClass__: A class to attach to the overlay element
 * __closeClass__: A class to attach to the close button
+* __parent__: By default, the modal dialog elements are attached to `document.body`.
+This options allows you to select an alternative parent element by specifying a node or a selector

 If a method is passed as an argument for any of the settings, it will be called.
 The first argument passed in is the default value for that setting.
 This